microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 All approaches limit the number of tokens used and avoids filling the prompt with confusing schema information.

 Using Auto-Function calling capabilities, the LLM is able to retrieve from the plugin the full schema information for the views / tables that it considers useful for answering the question.
 Once retrieved, the full SQL query can then be generated.
 The schemas for multiple views / tables can be retrieved to allow the LLM to perform joins and other complex queries.

+To improve the scalability and accuracy in SQL Query generation, the entity relationships within the database are stored within the vector store.
+This allows the LLM to use **entity relationship graph** to navigate complex system joins.
+See the details in `./data_dictionary` for more details.

 For the query cache enabled approach, AI Search is used as a vector based cache, but any other cache that supports vector queries could be used, such as Redis.